meshcloud/meshcloud-docs/docs/meshcloud.workspace.md

 ## Remove assigned meshWorkspace Roles

-If you would like to remove a user or group from your meshWorkspace go to the **Access Control** tab and select **Current Access**.
+If you would like to remove a user or group from your meshWorkspace go to the **Workspace Access** tab and select **Current Access**.
 You can click the "trash" icon in the **Current Access** section to remove the user or group from your meshWorkspace.
 If 4-AP is active in your meshInstallation and the role request has not been approved by another Workspace Manager yet, click the "trash" icon in the "Access Requests" section.
 When removing someone from the meshWorkspace, the user or group is automatically removed from all projects it has access to.
 All users won't be able to access cloud resources of your projects anymore, if they are not assigned via another role binding anymore.
 The users or members of the group will be informed via email, that their access to the meshWorkspace was revoked.

 ## Workspace Deletion